bell-sw/alpaquita-installer/README.md

 # Alpaquita Linux Installer

-An installer for Alpaquita and Alpaquita-like Linux distributions.
+An installer of Alpaquita and Alpaquita-like Linux distributions.

 ## Usage